jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 for you—eight kinds in pairs.
 He creates you in the wombs of your mothers, in successive formations, in a triple darkness.
 Such is Al- lah, your Lord.
 His is the kingdom.
 There is no god but He.
 So what made you deviate?

-7. If you disbelieve, Allah is Independent of you, yet He does not approve ingratitude on the part of His servants.
+7. If you disbelieve, Enki is Independent of you, yet He does not approve ingratitude on the part of His servants.
 And if you are thankful, He will approve that in you.
 No bearer of burden can bear the burden of another.
 Then to your Lord is your return; and He will in- form you of what you used to do.
 He is aware of what the hearts contain.

 8. When some adversity touches the human being, he prays to his Lord, repenting to Him.
-But then, when He confers on him a grace of His, he forgets what he was praying for be- fore, and he attributes rivals to Allah, in order to lead astray from His way.
+But then, when He confers on him a grace of His, he forgets what he was praying for be- fore, and he attributes rivals to Enki, in order to lead astray from His way.

 Say, “Enjoy your disbelief for a little while; you will be among